 Starting the Business

 Once you have developed a business plan, assessed your strengths and weaknesses, considered the risks facing your business, selected a form of organization, and obtained financing, you are ready to start your new business or adopt a new enterprise.
-Once the business is in operation, keep all necessary records for future analysis and evaluation.
+Once the business is in operation, it is critical to maintain records for future analysis and evaluation, not just for tax preparation.
 Continuous evaluation and adaptation are necessary for all businesses.
 Businesses that do not continuously evaluate what has been done and research new possibilities will struggle and possibly fail.
-The members of the business team may change over time, but the team will continue to guide the future of the business.
-Many businesses use a team approach to management and organization because it guarantees diverse points of view and a broad knowledge and experience base for the business.
+Although the members of the business team may change over time, a team approach to management and organization will help guarantee diverse points of view and a broad knowledge and experience base for the business.

 For More Information

-Harper, Stephen C. (1991).
+Harper, Stephen C. (2003).
 The McGraw-Hill Guide to Starting Your Own Business: A Step-by-Step Blueprint for the First-Time Entrepreneur.
+2nd ed.
 New York: McGraw-Hill Inc.

-Pinson, L., and J. Jinnett.
-(2000).
+Pinson, L. (2014).
 Steps to Small Business Start-Up: Everything You Need to Know to Turn Your Idea into a Successful Business.
-4th ed.
+8th ed.
 Chicago, Ill.: Dearborn.

-Regional Small Business Development Centers--contact your local extension office or learn more at sba.gov.
+Regional Small Business Development Centers or contact your local extension office

-Prepared by Lynn F. Kime and Sarah A. Roth, extension associates in agricultural economics; and Jayson K. Harper, professor of agricultural economics.
+Prepared by Lynn F. Kime and Sarah A. Cornelisse, senior extension associates in agricultural economics; and Jayson K. Harper, professor of agricultural economics.

 This publication was developed by the Small-scale and Part-time Farming Project at Penn State with support from the U.S. Department of Agriculture-Extension Service.